 The activity menu has 20 different summer activity ideas, such as art, board games, playdates, puzzles, and more.
 It’s part of our Flexible Family Schedule Guide, and it’s FREE!

-You can access the full guide by entering your name and e-mail address in the box below:
+You can access the full guide by entering your email address in the box below: